Luos-io/Documentation/src/pages/luos-technology/services/service_api.md

     service_btn->access = READ_ONLY_ACCESS;
 }
 ```
-This doesn't change anything else on your service code, as it just allows external services to know the accessibility of your service.
+This doesn't change anything else on your service code as it allows external services to know the accessibility of your service.

 ## Messages

-The core of luos technology enables to send and receive messages from services with a very simple API.
-More informations about [messages](../message/basic-message.md) can be found in the dedicated section.
+The core of Luos technology enables to send and receive messages from services with a straightforward API.
+More information about [messages](../message/basic-message.md) can be found in the dedicated section.